 Kasa – coughing and

-If in the sides of abdomen, there will be pain in the sides and middle of the abdomen and in shoulder (referred pain).
+- If in the sides of the abdomen, there will be pain in the sides and middle of the abdomen and in the shoulder (referred pain).

-If it is in kidney, there will be stiffness in the back and waist.
+- If it is in the kidney, there will be stiffness in the back and waist.

-If the abscess is in Nabhi (umbelicus), this causes hiccup (Hikka),
+- If the abscess is in Nabhi (umbilicus), this causes hiccup (Hikka)

-If it occurs in the urinary bladder, urine and stool will pass with difficulty and there will be bad smell.
+- If it occurs in the urinary bladder, urine and stool will pass with difficulty and there will be a bad smell.

-This disease is as dangerous as a weapon, snake, lightening and fire.
-The principal of treatment as mentioned for Gulma (will be dealt in future) should be adopted here.
+This disease is as dangerous as a weapon, snake, lightning and fire.
+The principle of treatment as mentioned for Gulma (will be dealt with in future) should be adopted here.

 Abscesses may occur due to the vitiation of Medas even without the disease Prameha (that is diabetes mellitus).
 They are, however, not visible until they take a definite shape and size.

 Sarvika, Kacchapika and Jalini Types of Carbuncles are intolerably painful and of very serious nature.
-They occur in such of the patients who have excessive Kapha and Medas.
+They occur in patients who have excessive Kapha and Medas.

-Sarshapi, Alaji, Viinata and Vidradhi types of carbuncles are on the other hand dominated by Pitta and occur in the case of such patients who have Meas in less quantity.
+Sarshapi, Alaji, Vinata and Vidradhi types of carbuncles are on the other hand dominated by Pitta and occur in the case of such patients who have meals in less quantity.
 These are curable.